 I will not be intimidated!
 No matter how disgusting the foe!
 No matter how unpleasant the surprise!
 I will not back down!
 I’m gonna smash those guys until they are all destroyed!

 I realized that I was actually lucky to have seen the cockroach scamper into my bed, because the alternative would have been finding it in there with me later on.
-(UGH.)
-I began to pray for God to open eyes to tactics of the enemy that needed to be exposed.
-I prayed for courage to confront those things.
+(UGH) I began to pray for God to open eyes to tactics of the enemy that needed to be exposed.
+I prayed for courage to confront those wiles.
 I prayed for boldness to fight.

-Sometimes you also need a wake up call to do a major cleaning (which I definitely did that night).
+Sometimes you also need a wake up call to do a major cleaning (which I definitely also did that night).

 I, for one, plan on cohabiting with neither cockroaches nor any kind of spiritual equivalent.
 I may not be able to keep from screaming when I see something gross, but that doesn’t mean I won’t fight (and ultimately be victorious!).
 And I won’t be ashamed to ask friends for help in the fight either.